Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Abstract

 \section{Abstract}

-Computation is central to contemporary mathematics.
-Many accept that we can acquire genuine mathematical knowledge of the Four Color Theorem from Appel and Haken’s program insofar as it is simply a repetitive application of human forms of mathematical reasoning.
-Modern LLMs / DNNs are, by contrast, opaque to us in significant ways, and this creates obstacles in obtaining mathematical knowledge from them.
-We argue, however, that if a proof-checker automating human forms of proof-checking is attached to such machines, then we can obtain apriori mathematical knowledge from them, even though the original machines are entirely opaque to us and the proofs they output are not human-surveyable.
+Can we acquire apriori knowledge of mathematical facts from the outputs of computer programs?
+People like Burge have argued (correctly in our opinion) that, for example, Appel and Haken acquired apriori knowledge of the Four Color Theorem from their computer program insofar as their program simply automated human forms of mathematical reasoning.
+However, unlike such programs, we argue that the opacity of modern LLMs and DNNs creates obstacles in obtaining apriori mathematical knowledge from them in similar ways.
+We claim though that if a proof-checker automating human forms of proof-checking is attached to such machines, then we can obtain apriori mathematical knowledge from them after all, even though the original machines are entirely opaque to us and the proofs they output may not, themselves, be human-surveyable.\\

+** This paper is forthcoming in \textit{Philosophy of Science}.
+Final contents are subject to potential minor revision.**